Nurture Fostering Limited Logo

 • Use rewards in a creative and diverse way, specific to children's needs, capabilities and interests.
 This may mean that children are rewarded with activities or rewards that they enjoy.
 But all 'tangible' rewards should be accompanied by use of 'non tangible' encouragement and support – by carers demonstrating to children that they have done well.
 Such 'non tangible' rewards include smiling and praising children;

-• Make sure that children and young people are aware of the things that they have done well.
+• Make sure that children are aware of the things that they have done well.
 This should involve prompt verbal feedback, along with clear recording in the child or young person’s file.
 All ‘tangible’ rewards should be clearly identified.

-Children usually benefit, early on, from rewards which may appear to outweigh that which is expected.
+Children usually benefit, early on, from rewards which may appear to outweigh that of what is expected.
 This is normal; over time rewards can be more relevant as children's self-esteem and skills improve.

 For example: